vadis2/helper/laravel/03-tests/01-start.md

 or test with the one only test

-./vendor/bin/phpunit --filter UserContrillerTest --testdox
+./vendor/bin/phpunit --filter UserControllerTest --testdox

-test UserContrillerTest
+test UserControllerTest

 or run 1 specific test from test file: